dhellmann/pymotw/PyMOTW/fileinput/index.rst

         Script to convert m3u files listing MP3s to an RSS file suitable for use as a podcast feed.

+    :ref:`xml.etree.ElementTree.creating`
+        More details of using ElementTree to produce XML.

     :ref:`article-file-access`
+        Other modules for working with files.

     :ref:`article-text-processing`
+        Other modules for working with text.

 .. _m3utorss: http://www.doughellmann.com/projects/m3utorss